ThinkportRepo/big-data-on-k8s-workshop/1_setup/3_hive/Readme.md

-# Hive Metastore standalone with postgresql backend
+# Hive Metastore standalone with Postgresql backend

 This chart will install a standalone hive metastore backed by a postgresql database (bitnami chart).